piuma-ts/schema/README.md

 ## Async validation

 Many validation libraries support async validation, for example to check if an ID that was received is indeed in the database.
 While convenient, this is not really sound.
-Because such validation depends on an external source, no guarantees can actually be given if it succeeded.
+Because such validation depends on an external source, no guarantees can actually be given when it has succeeded.
 If, for example, said ID is deleted from the database at a later time, but the lifetime of the validated object has not yet expired, you have a live object that asserts the existence of a non-existent ID.

 The primary goal of this library is to make sure that the data you obtain from external sources indeed has the static type you expect it to have.
 How it relates to other data in other external sources is out of its scope and very much your responsibility.